wp-media/imagify-plugin/readme.txt

 [Imagify](https://imagify.io/) is the most advanced image optimization plugin to help you resize and compress images.
 You can now use its power directly in WordPress to optimize images and reduce the weight of the photos you want to add to your site – all in just one click and without sacrificing their quality.

 Imagify is the best WordPress image optimizer.
 The plugin lets you optimize images in one go with its bulk optimization option.
-You can resize your images on the fly and, with 3 compression levels to choose from, your images are automatically optimized in the selected compression level.
+You can resize your images on the fly – they will be automatically optimized at the best compression level.
 If needed, you can always restore your images to their original versions.

 On top of optimizing images, you’ll choose the best WebP plugin for WordPress.
 Imagify also converts your images to WebP, a next-gen format for lighter images that will speed up your WordPress site, improve user experience, and even SEO.
 Convert WebP will make a difference in images optimization, you’ll see that from yourself.